 United Way of Olmsted County makes available for general review our annual audit.
-In addition to meeting the standards of United Way Worldwide, we also meet standards set by the Charities Review Council and have recieved the highest rating from Charity Navigator.
+In addition to meeting the standards of United Way Worldwide, we also meet standards set by the Charities Review Council and have received the highest rating from Charity Navigator.
 With a commitment to transparency, accountability and results, United Way of Olmsted County enables you to make a difference right where you live and see the difference you are making.

 We all have a stake in creating a prosperous, healthy community and United Way of Olmsted County is honored to work in partnership with so many people and organizations to create a better place for everyone to live and work.
 View Our Annual Report